This 2015 analysis of emotion studies found:

 - A missed opportunity to study odor-evoked emotional memories

-It’s well past time to change these practices now that we’re in 2016.
+It’s well past time to change these practices now in the current year.

 This study provided many methodological tests that should be helpful for research that includes emotion.
 It showed that there aren’t impenetrable barriers – other than popular memes, beliefs, and ingrained dogmas – to including emotional content in studies.